 The margins suck.

 If you’re reading this, I’m going to assume that it’s not news to you that Jesus calls us to follow him to the margins.
-There’s been a lot of talk about that recently.
-I hope you’ve been listening.
-I hope we all have.
-What I’m going to talk about is one aspect of what that means.
+But what does that mean?

 When Jesus calls us to follow him to the margins, he’s calling us to become not mainstream in that third, uncomfortable sense.
 He’s calling us to become losers in our own estimation, to fail at our own game, to give up our shot at justifying our existence to the rest of the world.
 When Jesus calls us to the margins, he’s calling us to become the scum of the earth.

 I hope at this point you’re asking why?
 Why do we have to be losers?
 Can’t we just care for the people that already are?
-(You may also be asking: does that mean I have to be homeless? or abused? or otherwise dysfunctional?
-Put a pin in those questions for the moment.)
 Doesn’t Jesus just call us to care for the poor and marginalized?
 Why am I insisting that we have to join them?

 The answer is pretty simple.
 As long as you think you have a shot at winning your own game, you are going to spend your energies building your own kingdom.
 Not God’s.
 As long as you think you can earn cool points and be better than (or as good as) the people around you, that is what you will dedicate your life to doing.
 We all do.
 That is human nature.